 Benefits of Choosing an Autism School

-Traditional public and private schools, cyber and charter schools, and schools for autism all provide educational opportunities, but which option is best for your child?
+Traditional public and private schools, online schools, charter schools, and specialized schools for autism all provide educational opportunities, but which option is best for your child?
+As you continue reading, you will discover a few of the key factors you need to take into consideration prior to officially enrolling your child in any educational facility.

 1. Special Education Services

-By law, the special education services provided by a traditional school must include an Individual Education Plan (IEP) for your child.
-This is evaluated on an ongoing basis to ensure support of your child’s needs.
-An annual evaluation is also conducted to certify the minimum amount of instruction and aid is met.
+By law, the special education services provided in a traditional school setting, including autism schools, must include an Individual Education Plan (IEP) for all children.
+Each student’s plan is evaluated on a regular basis to ensure that his or her needs are being met.
+A more comprehensive annual evaluation is also conducted to certify that each child is reaching particular milestones and receiving the proper amount of assistance.

 2. Trained Teachers and Staff

-Teachers, classroom assistants, support staff and aides in a traditional school may be familiar with autism.
-However, many of these staff members have not specialized in autism during training or student teaching experiences.
+Teachers, classroom assistants, support staff, and aides in a conventional school may be familiar with autism on a basic level.
+However, it is unlikely that many, if any, of these faculty and staff members specialized in autism during college or student teaching experiences.

-Most autism schools hire staff members with specialized autism training in applied behavior analysis (ABA), errorless learning and other techniques.
-These skills and ongoing trainings equip each staff member to prepare your child for academic success and future independence.
+The majority of autism schools hire staff members with specific autism training in applied behavior analysis (ABA), errorless learning, and other proven techniques.
+These existing skills, coupled with ongoing education, equip each staff member to prepare the children they teach for both academic success and future independence.

 3. Classroom Size